Table Mountain National Park: Removal of non-indigenous forests

 SANParks have been criticised for their programme of removing invasive non-indigenous trees.
 These alien forests make up only 2% of the park, but cover areas that were previously incredibly rich in biodiversity.

 Some of the mature alien invasive trees that pose a threat to the fynbos region are Port Jackson, Rooikrans, Hakea, Pine and blue gum.

 The invasive trees were originally planted as commercial plantations for timber, once most of the indigenous afro-montane forests had been felled.
 Unfortunately, the fertile lower slopes that were selected for the plantations are also the areas of the park which host the highest proportion of endemic and threatened species.

-The park's current programme is to allow for the re-growth of the indigenous forests, while slowly removing the plantations of invasive trees.
-This removal has been controversial however, as some of the pine plantations are recreational areas for people living in the wealthy suburbs adjacent to the park.
+The park's current programme is to allow for the regrowth of the indigenous forests, while slowly removing the plantations of invasive trees.
+This removal has been controversial, however, as some of the pine plantations are recreational areas for people living in the wealthy suburbs adjacent to the park.